danemacmillan/vagrantshell/README.md

 ### Access from Web browser

 Browse to the address at `develop.vagrant.dev` using `HTTP` or `HTTPS`.
 This will work so long as the hosts file has been updated.
+Note that the `SPDY` protocol will be used for secure connections; this is true for both Apache and Nginx.

 ### Adding new vhosts